pivotal/docs-tap/cloud-native-runtimes/how-to-guides/troubleshooting.hbs.md

 ### Solution

 Due to a restriction imposed by cert-manager, CNs cannot be longer than 64 bytes (see [here](https://github.com/cert-manager/cert-manager/issues/1462)).
-For Knative using cert-manager, this means that the FQDN for a Knative Service (usually comprised of `<ksvc name>.<namespace>.<domain>`, but configurable via `domain_template` in CNR) must not exceed 64 bytes.
+For Knative using cert-manager, this means that the FQDN for a Knative Service (usually comprised of `<ksvc name>.<namespace>.<domain>`, but configurable via `domain_template` in CNRs) must not exceed 64 bytes.

 [There is an open issue in Knative Serving community that aims to solve this](https://github.com/knative-sandbox/net-certmanager/issues/550).

 To avoid this, deactivate TLS.
-See [CNR docs on disabling auto tls](./auto-tls/tls-guides-deactivate-autotls.hbs.md).
+See [CNRs docs on disabling auto tls](./auto-tls/tls-guides-deactivate-autotls.hbs.md).

 If you want to continue using TLS, there are a few ways to resolve this on your own, though each has its own risks and limits.

 #### Option 1: Change the `domain_template`

 Changing the `domain_template` alters how Knative will create FQDNs for Knative Services.
-See CNR instructions on [configuring External DNS](./external_dns.hbs.md#configure-knative-service-domain-template).
+See CNRs instructions on [configuring External DNS](./external_dns.hbs.md#configure-knative-service-domain-template).

 You can use this option to shorten the template, either by shortening one of the fields: